dianacmayorgar/Stroke-prediction/README.md

 ## Description

 This application predicts the likelihood of a stroke based on various input features such as age, hypertension, heart disease, and more.
 The prediction is generated using five machine learning models: Logistic Regression, Naive Bayes, SVM, Decision Tree, and Random Forest.
-The application also includes interpretability features using **LIME and SHAP** to explain the predictions made by each model.
+The application also includes interpretability features using **LIME** to explain the predictions made by each model.

 ## Features
 - Interactive form to input patient data for stroke prediction.